ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 When configuring NSX-T NAT in {{site.data.keyword.vpc_short}}, you can use the public `/32` floating IP addresses as the public NAT IP addresses in both Tier-0 and Tier-1 Logical Routers.
 You can have multiple NAT IPs, if needed.
 When NAT is configured on Tier-1 Logical Router, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 Logical Routers.

-For more information on NAT in NSX-T, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7AD2C384-4303-4D6C-A44A-DEF45AA18A92.html){: external}.
+For more information about NAT and NSX-T, see the [VMware documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7AD2C384-4303-4D6C-A44A-DEF45AA18A92.html){: external}.

 ### Firewall
 {: #vpc-ryo-nsx-t-logical-routers-edge-gateway-fw}